 I slowly turn up the machine and monitor if the dog is increasing speed or lagging to the back of the treadmill.
 For this phase, the handler / trainer should be in Position 1 so they can quickly turn down or turn off the machine if the dog begins to struggle.

 The schedule will vary depending on the skill set of your dog.
-However, here is the guidelines we use at Neuman K-9 Academy.
+However, here are the guidelines we use at Neuman K-9 Academy.

 Phase one, 3-5 minute sessions teaching the dog to jump on the treadmill platform, walk for 3-5 minutes, sit when the machine is turned off, release off the treadmill and reward (lots of praise).
 Trainer / handler is in Position 1 the entire time.